material-motion/material-motion/starmap/specifications/runtime/MotionRuntime/README.md

     url: https://www.npmjs.com/package/material-motion-runtime
 ---

-# Runtime specification
+# MotionRuntime specification

-This is the engineering specification for the `Runtime` object.
+This is the engineering specification for the `MotionRuntime` object.

 ## Features